precla/irc-bot-nodejs/README.md

 # irc-bot-nodejs
-irc-bot-nodejs is a simple IRC bot with basic functionalities that will be added over time
+irc-bot-nodejs is a simple IRC bot with basic functionalities

 ## Usage
 1. install Node.js (irc, request & querystring are required)